-Barbara hires Sam (Dancy) a gay escort, to act as Barbara’s perpetual dinner date, easing her back into the social circle that gawk and gossip about Barbara’s divorce.
+Barbara hires Sam (Dancy) a gay escort, to act as her perpetual dinner date, easing her back into the social circle that gawk and gossip about her divorce.
 Sam winds up screwing Barbara, then Tony screws Sam.
 Then 2 scenes pass and they wind up having a threesome.
 Yes, she sleeps with her son.
-Pulling the old Oedipus card, nice.
+Never go full Oedipus.

 Sam gets freaked out and leaves.
-A couple scenes later Barbara walks into the living room where Tony is hanging out, proceeds to engage him in chitty chat, during which she seduces, straddles and totally does it with him.
-1 scene and a half later he starts bitching about some dog collar he can’t find, he finds it in the kitchen, realizing she hid it, he stabs her, calls the cops, orders Chinese food, grubs and then holds the dead body until the cops come.
+A couple scenes later, Barbara walks into the living room where Tony is hanging out, proceeds to engage him in chitty chat, during which she seduces, straddles and totally does it with him.
+A scene-and-a-half later, he starts bitching about some dog collar he can’t find, then discovers it in the kitchen.
+Realizing Barbara hid it, he stabs her, calls the cops, orders Chinese food, grubs and then holds the dead body until the cops come.